Python automation case study

 Stale callback protection

-A playback generation counter prevents an old scheduled poll-end callback from ending a newer movie after a retry or playback change.
+A generation counter prevents old callbacks from ending a newer movie.

 Failure fallback

-If OBS cannot load a selected file, the bot clears vote state, excludes the failed path, and schedules a random fallback movie if another file exists.
+If OBS fails to load a file, the bot clears votes, excludes the failed path, and tries another movie.

 Shutdown

-Shutdown cancels scheduled callbacks and startup tasks, stops periodic routines, disconnects OBS, and closes TwitchIO without assuming every object is fully initialized.
+Shutdown cancels callbacks/tasks, stops routines, disconnects OBS, and closes TwitchIO.

 12 / Setup and security notes

-• The README explicitly warns not to commit .env, Twitch tokens, Twitch client secrets, OBS passwords, or generated logs.
+• README warns not to commit .env, tokens, secrets, passwords, or logs.

-• Startup checks required Twitch settings and verifies that MOVIE_DIRECTORY exists before running.
+• Startup checks required Twitch settings and MOVIE_DIRECTORY.

-• OBS setup requires WebSocket to be enabled and the scene/source names to match the environment configuration exactly.
+• OBS WebSocket and scene/source names must match config.

 13 / Deployment and run notes